zboh/ThePigGame/README.md

 # ThePigGame
-Simple game in dice, created along Jonas's course of Javascript This tame is played by two players, taking turns.
+Simple game in dice, created along Jonas's course of Javascript This game is played by two players, taking turns.